haixuanTao/Checklist-Leaving-Apartment/README.md

 - [ ] Notify the CAF of departure.
 - [ ] Cancel Home insurance.
 - [ ] Cancel any subscription ( EDF, internet, ... ).
+   - For EDF, refer to https://www.resilier.fr/EDF.php to cancel subscription.